 to get rid of the causes of personal sorrow gains us nothing, for sometimes hatred of the human race possesses us.
 When you reflect how rare simplicity is, how unknown innocence … when you recall the long calendar of successful crime … then the mind is plunged into black night and darkness envelops us, as if the virtues were overthrown and we could no longer possess them or aspire to them.
 The trend of thought we ought to pursue therefore, is to make the common failings of the crowd not odious but ridiculous …. we ought to take the lighter view of these things and cultivate tolerance; it is more civilized to laugh at life than to lament over it.
 Further the man who laughs at the human race deserves more gratitude than the man who mourns over it, for he allows it hope of amelioration, whereas the foolish weeper despairs of the possibility of improvement.

 Still further Seneca writes that “We ought to take outdoor walks, to refresh and raise our spirits by deep breathing in the open air.
 Sometimes energy will be refreshed by a carriage ride, a journey, a change of scene, good company, and a more generous wine.”
-Surely this is good advice.
+Indeed this is good advice.
 I suppose that if we cultivate tranquil minds that will probably be better for everyone.
-Despite the tribulations of the world we do best to retain our equanimity.
+Despite the tribulations of the world, we should do our best to retain our equanimity.